A selection from…

 We all have to accept the clear and absolute truth; the advancement of consumer technology and the internet has shifted the balance of power from the Company to the Consumer/Citizen.

-Before we take a look at the Citizen’s historical role within innovation, let’s take a look at some key historical business innovations and see just what they tell us about the future.
+Before we look at the Citizen’s historical role within innovation, let’s look at some key historical business innovations and see just what they tell us about the future.

 McDonalds: A history of Innovation